verilylifesciences/analysis-py-utils/README.md

 Whether you use the mock or not, it's a good idea to make sure your tests pass using actual BigQuery.

+#### Spark SQL Postmortem

+We have tried to re-implement mock bq in Spark SQL, which uses the HiveQL dialect which is very similar to BQ Standard SQL.
+However, when put into practice with complex queries, the Spark SQL implementation was randomly unable to recognize certain columns for no discernable reason.
+There didn't seem to be any pattern to which columns Spark SQL was unable to recognize.
+When those columns were removed from the query, the query succeeded.
+Since randomly dropping columns causes too much harm to the stability of the implementation, we decided to switch back to SQLite.

 ## Troubleshooting

 ### BigQuery